The Tell-Tale Project — Guest Post by Edgar Allan Poe, Technical Writer

 At the eighth week, three days before release, he countered yet again, forcing me to rework the pattern under my instructions to align once more with the intricate interface he had constructed, one so obviously targeted at my destruction and discrediting that any fool could see.

-The programmer did not immediately see the pattern, nor did anyone else.
+Even upon release, the programmer did not immediately see the pattern, nor did anyone else.
 Our chance encounter still lurked in the future at some distant meeting he no doubt naively entertained.

 Did he know?
 The programmer for Moby Dick joined in the smalltalk with casual banter.
 Still talking about movies and parks and other nonsense.
 No one mentioned the documentation, but I knew the programmer was aware.
 From subtle side glances I knew he knew.
 He had seen the pattern.
 He had started to catch glimpses in the corners, which was driving him mad.
 It was only a matter of time before it came fully into view.